MikeOMa/DriftMLP/docs/source/index.rst

 - Exploratory analysis of ocean currents.

-If you're using this to just extract a transition matrix read the about section for exact details about how the transition matrix is made.
+If you're using this to just extract a transition matrix read the paper to see exactly what transition matrix is created.